seblucas/www-blog/content/en/tips/secure-ssh.md

-/*
+---
-Title: How to have a secure ssh server
+title: "How to have a secure ssh server"
-Description:
-Author: Sébastien Lucas
-Date: 2011/12/31
-Robots: noindex,nofollow
-Language: en
-Tags: debian
-*/
+date: 2011-12-31
+tags: [debian]
+slug: secure-ssh
+aliases: [/en/tips/secure-ssh]
+---
 # How to have a secure ssh server

 There's is some easy steps to follow :